sachinsenal0x64/hifi-tui/README.md

 - We need volunteers who have Tidal subscriptions because we might get banned by Tidal.

 - Feel free to send PR's regarding spelling mistakes, incorrect grammar etc.

+- All of your commits should go to the dev branch.
+Please don't push to the main branch.

 <br>